Rchou97/rchou97.github.io/_pages/cv.md

   * Role was to actively contribute to Finaps' goal of creating insight, impact and trust for its clients within the field of information security.

 Volunteer experience

 ------

-* Volt Europe: Data Analyst (August 2021 - Present)
+* Volt Europe: Data Analyst (August 2021 - April 2023)
   * Support the data analytics team with dashboarding for different parties within Volt.
   * Operate as facilitator as a Data Analytics facilitator within Volt Europe.
   * Used technologies: Python, PostgreSQL, and Looker Studio